 The tax imposed by the ordinance is collected when the patron tenders payment for his meal, food, or beverage and must be held in trust for the benefit of the city until the same is paid to the Director of Revenue Collections.

-Hospitality Taxes can be paid ONLINE with a Customer Access Portal (CAP) Account.
-If you do not currently have a CAP Account login, you will need to register for a CAP Account.
+Hospitality Taxes can be paid ONLINEwith a Customer Self Service (CSS) Account.
+If you do not currently have a CSS Account login, you will need to register for a CSS Account.

 Taxes for Establishments